danielmarbach/BeyondSimpleBenchmarks/README.md

 - Starting with an NSB endpoint and explore factors that are in place that have an impact on the throughput.
 Iterate through all aspects of the stack.
 - Present a few best practices of benchmarking while talking about these concrete examples
 - How do I avoid getting too much into profilers?
+- Framework vs business code performance testing.
+Although I'm showing the pipeline these things are also good for business code performance testing

 ## Introduction